helpsolution/InvestHelper/README.md

 ## About
 Web application for task management

-## Functionality
+## Use case
-- create users
+User
+- As visitor I want to create account with my username, password and email
+- As user with account I want to use username, password and email for login.
-- create tasks
+- As user I want to create teams
 ...

 ## Technologies
-...
+Frontend: Vue or React
+Backend: Java Spring